Odawara District

 "I dunno.
 What do you want to see?"

-"Haven't been to the castle yet."
+“Haven’t been on the castle tour yet.”

-"Looks interesting from the outside."
+“Me, neither.
+It does look interesting from the outside.”

-They were a mile from the city center on the main street of the small oceanside community that followed the Tokkaido highway along the lee side of the high levee.
-Weathered store fronts jutted out irregularly along the sidewalk.
+They were a mile from the city center on the main street of the small oceanside community that paralleled the Tokkaido highway along the lee side of the high levee.
+Weathered store fronts jutted out along the sidewalk.
 Door chimes rang out sharp and clean above the rumble of traffic.

 The missionaries stopped at a traffic light and waved back.
-"Hello, Aoki," called out Matlock.
+The light changed.
+The missionaries walked their bikes across the street.

 "How's business, Blue?"
 Thackeray asked.